pfink/nuimo-openhab-python/README.md

 ## Installation (Linux only)

 1. Make sure bluez version 5.43 or higher  is installed.
 Normally, you can check your bluez version by executing this command: `bluetoothd --version`.
-1. `git clone --recursive https://github.com/pfink/nuimo-openhab-python && git checkout latest-release`
+1. `git clone --recursive https://github.com/pfink/nuimo-openhab-python && cd nuimo-openhab-python && git checkout latest-release`
 1. Adjust *config.example.yml* to your needs and rename it to *config.yml*
 1. Optionally, you can move config.yml to another location (e.g. */etc/nuimo-openhab/config.yml*).
 If you do so, you have to specify that path via the environment variable `NUIMO_OPENHAB_CONFIG_PATH`.
 1. Install dependencies (the following commands are examples for a Debian-based system):
     1. `apt-get install python3-pip python3-dbus python3-gi python3-yaml`
     1. `pip3 install -r nuimo-openhab-python/requirements.txt`

+### Upgrade an existing installation

+1. Run `git pull --recurse-submodules`
+1. Re-Run `pip3 install -r nuimo-openhab-python/requirements.txt` to make sure you have all dependencies needed
+1. You may have to merge the newest version of `config.example.yml` to your `config.yml`
+1. Consider the release notes whether more actions are required

 ## openHAB Configuration